pilotmoon/popclipweb/site/guide/actions.md

 Spelling may be checked against up to two different languages, configurable in settings.

-This action has a special behaviour such that it will appear as a submenu in place of the regular PopClip bar.
-You can click the arrow button to return to the regular PopClip bar.
+This action has a special behaviour, appearing as a submenu in place of the regular PopClip bar.
+You can click the up-arrow button to return to the regular PopClip bar.

 The action uses the macOS system spellchecker behind the scenes, so the spelling suggestions will be similar those that appear in other places in macOS.